 Medical: Requires a letter from a licensed physician indicating a legitimate medical need.
 This letter should explain in detail the nature of the problem, the reason(s) for the student to have ready access to his/her own transportation, and the time frame being projected for this need.

-Academic: Requires a legitimate written justification from a faculty member stating the reason for exception; a description of approved off-campus credit-bearing program must be included.
+Academic: Requires a legitimate written justification from a faculty member stating the reason for exception.
+A description of an approved off-campus credit-bearing program must be included.

 All waivers to this policy will be issued for a specific period of time as determined by the committee.
-If a student who has been issued a waiver to this policy receives a violation to the campus parking policy, the waiver will be revoked.
+The waiver will be revoked if a student who has been issued a waiver to this policy receives a violation to the campus parking policy.